eudoxia0/eudoxia0.github.io/article/_drafts/some-data-should-be-code.md

 title: Some Data Should Be Code
 summary: On Make, CloudFormation, and GitHub Actions.
 card: some-data-should-be-code.webp
+card_source: |
+    “Thicket of papyrus, 1914, wood sculpture inlaid with gems, impressionism, from the British Museum”, DALL-E 2, July 2022.
 ---

 I write a lot of Makefiles.
 I use it not as a command runner but as an ad-hoc build system for small projects, typically for compiling Markdown documents and their dependencies.
 Like so: